LED Lighting Information

 Commercial LED Lighting Applications

-LAX Gateway at Los Angeles International Airport have replaced metal halide with an LED system, where they anticipate 75% less energy consumption, but demonstrate a dramatic visual effect.
+LAX Gateway at Los Angeles International Airport replaced metal halide with an LED system, where they anticipate 75% less energy consumption, but demonstrate a dramatic visual effect.

 Hard Rock Hotel & Casino in Las Vegas replaced metal halide with an LED system, cutting annual energy costs from $18,000 to $1,900.